 DEI and Social Justice Organizer

-You will take the lead in developing our social justice programming as well as supporting our general DEI initiatives.
+You will take the lead in developing our social justice programming, overseeing our LGBTQIA+ community as well as supporting our general DEI initiatives.

 Your primary work will include: